-For instance, as of March 8, 2023, the iShares Brazil exchange traded fund (EWZ) had a PE ratio of 5.7 and the iShares MSCI India exchange traded fund (INDA) had a PE ratio of 24.1 (and seeks to track the MSCI India Index).
-Deciding whether to pay \$5.70 for \$1 of Brazilian earnings focused on steel and oil or \$24.10 for a more balanced and future-focused \$1 of Indian earnings can be difficult.
+For instance, as of September 30, 2023, the iShares Brazil exchange traded fund (EWZ) had a PE ratio of 5.1 and the iShares MSCI India exchange traded fund (INDA) had a PE ratio of 25.9 (and seeks to track the MSCI India Index).1 Deciding whether to pay \$5.10 for \$1 of Brazilian earnings focused on steel and oil or \$25.90 for a more balanced and future-focused \$1 of Indian earnings can be difficult.

 All things being equal, one could expect industries with a higher future growth potential to cost more.
-At 76% off, Brazilian earnings might seem like a bargain barring any other considerations.
-However, it is our belief that after a more in-depth analysis regarding geography, government, demography, efficiency, and strategic partnership (among others), distinct nuances would become evident showing stark differences between these large emerging nations and explain some of the differences seen by market participants.
+At approximately 80% off, Brazilian earnings might seem like a bargain barring any other considerations.
+However, it is our belief that after a more in-depth analysis regarding geography, government, demography, efficiency, and strategic partnership (among others), distinct nuances would become evident showing stark variations between these large emerging nations and explain some of the differences seen by market participants.
 Essentially, the market assigns a going rate for every dollar of earnings based on merit, mood, and perception.
-This is illustrated below as we analyze how some U.S. companies generally factor into the world's valuation equation regarding earnings.
+This is illustrated below as we analyze how some U.S. companies generally factor into the world's valuation equation regarding earnings. value/earnings before interest and taxes ratio.
+The former ratio covers the top line of the income statement (i.e., a company's revenue or sales before deducting operating costs), while the latter incorporates both a company's debt and a third "midtable" income statement line.